 We work with scientific and clinical advisors at academic and other institutions who are experts in the field of central nervous system disorders.
 They assist us in our research and development efforts and advise us with respect to our clinical trials.
 These advisors are not our employees and may have other commitments that would limit their future availability to us.
-Although our scientific and clinical advisors generally agree not to engage in competing work, if a conflict of interest arises between their work for us and their work for another entity, we may lose their services, which may impair our reputation in the industry and delay the development or commercialization of our drug candidates.
+Although our scientific and clinical advisors generally agree not to engage in competing work, if a conflict of interest arises between their work for us and their work for another entity, we may lose their services, which may impair our reputation in the industry and delay the development or commercialization of our product candidates.

-We will need to increase the size of our organization, and we may encounter difficulties managing our growth, which could adversely affect our results of operations.
+We will need to transition our organization in connection with our restructuring, and we may encounter difficulties managing this transition, which could adversely affect our results of operations.

-We will need to expand and effectively manage our operations and facilities in order to advance our drug development programs, achieve milestones under our collaboration agreements, facilitate additional collaborations, and pursue other development activities.
-It is possible that our human resources and infrastructure may be inadequate to support our future growth.
-To manage our growth, we will be required to continue to improve our operational, financial and management controls, and reporting systems and procedures in at least two countries, and be required to attract and retain sufficient numbers of talented employees in at least two countries.
+We will need to effectively manage our operations and facilities in order to advance our drug development programs, achieve milestones under our collaboration agreements, facilitate additional collaborations, and pursue other development activities.
+Following our restructuring, it is possible that our infrastructure may be inadequate to support our future efforts and growth.
+To manage our transition, we will be required to continue to improve our operational, financial and management controls, and reporting systems and procedures.
 In addition, we may have to develop internal sales, marketing, and distribution capabilities if we decide to market any drug that we may successfully develop.
-We may not successfully manage the expansion of our operations and, accordingly, may not achieve our research, development, and commercialization goals.
+We may not successfully manage the transition of our operations and, accordingly, may not achieve our research, development, and commercialization goals.